dislick/patrickmuff-blog/posts/github-actions/index.md

 ### Closing Thoughts

-We are a small team and don't have any DevOps engineers.
+We are a small team without any DevOps engineers.
 Github Actions allows us to deploy with confidence (I know, this is literally the slogan of every CI/CD product ever) and automate more workflows at a cheaper price than any of its competitors.

 ⚡️